Federal Court Discovery and Disclosure Deadline Calculators

 Rule 26(a)(1) initial disclosures are due fourteen (14) days after the Rule 26(f) conference.
 Fed.
 R. Civ.
 P. 26(a)(1)(C).
 For parties joined after the Rule 26(f) conference, initial disclosures are due thirty (30) days after joining.
 Fed.
 R. Civ.
 P. 26(a)(1)(D).

-Deadline Responses to Federal Discovery Requests
+Deadline to Respond to Discovery Requests

 Responses to discovery requests are generally due thirty (30) days after the requests were served.
 (Interrogatories–Fed.
 R. Civ.
 P. 33(b)(2); Requests for Documents and Electronically Stored Information–Fed.
 R. Civ.
 P. 34(b)(2)(A); Requests for Admission–Fed.
 R. Civ.
 P. 36(a)(3).)